 - Usage of matrices in numerical solving of differential equations

-- Other methods (root of positive semi-definite matrix, matrix functions etc.).
+- Other methods (calculating eigenvalues and vectors root of positive semi-definite matrix, matrix functions etc.).

 - recommended literature